Updated: April 2026

 So, if you’re looking to master this art (and trust me, it is an art), let’s dive into some best practices that’ll help you keep your infrastructure clean, reliable, and scalable.

-1. Automate Everything, Seriously
+1. Automate everything, seriously

-Don’t even think about manually tracking your CIs and dependencies.
-In 2025, that’s a recipe for disaster.
-Trust me on this one.
-You need automated discovery tools to make sure you're not missing a single CI across your entire environment.
 Cloudaware’s application discovery and dependency mapping tools are your best friend here.
 They scan your entire environment — cloud, on-prem, hybrid setups — and pull in all CIs in real time.
 I’m talking about servers, databases, load balancers, virtual machines, containers — everything.
 It picks up on the underlying metadata like OS versions, IP addresses, ports, and configurations, and that’s just the beginning.

 Automating this process means you’re always working with a live, up-to-date inventory of your infrastructure.
 No more worrying about missing critical components or dealing with outdated data that makes everything else fall apart.
 It’s the core of your application dependency map.

-2. Don’t Just Map, Understand Dependencies between CIs
+2. Don’t just map, understand dependencies between CIs

 Okay, so you’ve got your CIs in place.
 Now, it’s time to map them.
 But here's the thing: just identifying dependencies between CIs isn’t enough.
 You need to understand it.